3dgeo-heidelberg/etrainee/course/module0/module0.md

 #### Programming in Python
 If you are new to Python, you might look into this tutorial on [Python Code Fundamentals](https://www.earthdatascience.org/courses/intro-to-earth-data-science/python-code-fundamentals/) by [Earth Lab](https://www.earthdatascience.org/).

 Advanced tutorials or material can be found among the following resources:
 * Online course on [Practical Python Programming](https://dabeaz-course.github.io/practical-python/) by David Beazley
 * Online course/textbook on [Use Data for Earth and Environmental Science in Open Source Python](https://www.earthdatascience.org/courses/use-data-open-source-python/) by [Earth Lab](https://www.earthdatascience.org/)

+#### Programming in R
+If you are new to R you can check out recommended tutorials and books [here](../software/software_r_language.md#getting-started-external-material)